jrouwe/JoltPhysics/Docs/Architecture.md

 			... // Error handling
 	}

 Note that after you call Create, the shape is cached and ShapeSettings keeps a reference to your shape (see @ref memory-management).
-If you call Create again, the same shape will be returned regardless of what changed to the settings object.
+If you call Create again, the same shape will be returned regardless of what changed to the settings object (unless you call [ClearCachedResult](@ref ShapeSettings::ClearCachedResult) to clear the cache).

 ### Saving Shapes {#saving-shapes}